JuliaLang/www.julialang.org/blog/_posts/2019-07-14-multithreading.md

 space will be needed, for instance by the compiler or called libraries.

-A thread can switch to running a given task just by adjusting its registers to appear to “return from” the previous task switch.
+A thread can switch to running a given task just by adjusting its registers to appear to "return from" the previous switch away from that task.
 We allocate a new stack out of a local pool just before we start running it.
 As soon as a task is done running, we can immediately release its stack back to the pool, avoiding excessive GC pressure.